Therapy for Therapists

 Q: Is it common for therapists to seek therapy?

-A: Yes.
-Many therapists seek therapy at different points in their careers.
-Therapy can provide a place to process the emotional impact of the work, navigate personal challenges, and sustain a long career in the field.
+A: Yes — and more than many people realize.
+Therapy gives you a place to process the emotional impact of the work, navigate personal challenges, and sustain a long, meaningful career in the field.
+Therapists need therapy to process everything they take in.
+It helps you process while sharpening your own skill.

 Q: Will I need to explain therapy concepts?

-A: Not necessarily.
-Many therapists appreciate working with someone who understands the profession and can meet them where they are.
+A: Not at all.
+Many therapists appreciate working with someone who already speaks the language and can meet them where they are.

 Q: Do you work with therapist burnout?

 A: Yes.
-Burnout, compassion fatigue, and the emotional toll of clinical work are common reasons therapists seek therapy.
+Burnout, compassion fatigue, and the cumulative emotional toll of clinical work are some of the most common reasons therapists reach out.

 Q: Can therapy focus on both personal and professional issues?